 Some nuts and bolts

-- PIVOT grants will cover 50% of eligible spend for SMEs or 40% for non-SMEs.
+- PIVOT grants cover 50% of eligible spend for SMEs or 40% for non-SMEs.
 The maximum grant is expected to range from £40k to £75k per project.
 So for an SME, for example, the total project budget might be £80k to £150k.
 See Innovate UK on what constitutes eligible spend (click here).

-Project design (we can guide you on all this)
+Project design (we guided applicants on this)

 - must be to develop a technology or innovation that is new to aerospace and aviation markets